The Distinction between Self-sufficiently Knowable and Imputedly Knowable Phenomena

 According to the Gelug interpretation concerning all forms of physical phenomena that have parts and all ways of knowing that have temporal parts, both the wholes and their parts are self-sufficiently knowable.
 This is because a whole physical phenomenon having parts is still a form of a physical phenomenon, and a whole way of knowing having temporal parts is still a way of knowing something.
 All forms of physical phenomena and all ways of knowing something are self-sufficiently knowable.

-In addition to accepting the common distinction between substantially knowable and imputedly knowable phenomena shared with the other Indian Buddhist tenet systems, Sautrantika-Svatantrika has its own uncommon assertion of substantial existence regarding wholes and their parts.
+In addition to accepting the common distinction between self-sufficiently knowable and imputedly knowable phenomena shared with the other Indian Buddhist tenet systems, Sautrantika-Svatantrika has its own uncommon assertion of substantial existence regarding wholes and their parts.
 It is based on a distinction Sautrantika-Svatantrika makes between two types of forms of physical phenomena.

 Built-up forms (bsags-pa’i gzugs) are those that are built-up from their constituent particles and/or constituent parts.
 The particles and parts connect with each other, such as the limbs and trunks of our bodies, to make a whole mass (gong-bu).
 A whole mass is a built-up substantially existent phenomenon (bsags-pa’i rdzas-yod).
 Built-up forms are definitional substantially existent phenomena.